ssanj/babyloncandle/posts/2015-03-22-future-execution-order.markdown

 Defining Futures outside a for-comprehension
 --------------------------------------------

 Let's take a simple example.
-First I define an __iterate__ method, that takes in a name and a number.
-The name is used to track the future that is iterating.
+First I define an __iterate__ method that takes in a name and a number.
+The name is used to track the Future that is iterating.
 The method basically loops form 1 to the number passed in while printing out its current iteration.
 It then sleeps for 250 ms. It prints out when it is done at the end.
 All very simple.

 ```{.scala .scrollx}